TV drama Anne Boleyn was filmed in several historic locations across Yorkshire. How many will you spot?

 Filming in Yorkshire was “like coming home”, Mark said.
 “The locations were incredible.
 It’s great that Yorkshire is seen on screen, and it should be seen.
 I was only walking up on Ilkley Moors the other day and it’s stunning.
 You think, ‘That’s your heritage’.”

-* Anne Boleyn starts on June 1 at 9pm on Channel 5.
+* Anne Boleyn starts on June 1 at 9pm on Channel 5 and continues on Wednesday night, 9pm, concluding on Thursday night at 9pm.

 * Bolton Castle is near Leyburn, North Yorkshire, and the castle, tea room and shop have reopened.